Pan An-bang: Mainland China – 1989 to 1993

 Not long after the ban on family visits across the Strait was lifted in 1987, Pan was invited to perform on CCTV New Year's Gala in 1989.
 Despite Pan's father's job at the Office of President of the Republic of China, his father encouraged him.
 He performed three songs, including "Follow Your Feeling" (跟著感覺走), "Grandma's Penghu Bay", and "Sun and Moon", on stage.
 He became very popular in mainland China after the nationwide broadcast of the show.
 However, later in the year, Pan had been forbidden to perform on stage for about one year since 1989 Tiananmen Square protests.
 He reduced music activity in Asia and lived with his family in the United States in the 1990s.

 Comeback – 2001 to 2013

 In 2001, Pan had an aortic dissection attack in Malaysia.
-Since then, he had been staying in Taiwan for 2 years for treatment, which made him decide to make a comeback on stage.
-In 2004, Pan released a new album "Good Times" (美好時光).
-In 2007, he had a recurrent attack of aortic dissection in Singapore and survived after an emergent surgery.
-Despite suffering critical illness, he came back on stage quickly.
-He performed at a concert held by China Central Television in mainland China in 2007, and also performed at the evening party of National Day of the Republic of China in Penghu in 2010.
+After that, he stayed in Taiwan for 2 years for treatment, which made him decide to make a stage comeback.
+In 2004, Pan released a new album, "Good Times" (美好時光).
+In 2007, he had another aortic dissection attack in Singapore, and survived emergency surgery.
+Despite suffering critical illness, he returned to the stage quickly.
+He performed at a China Central Television concert in mainland China in 2007, and also performed at a National Day of the Republic of China evening gala in Penghu in 2010.

-In 2008, he started to host a talk show "Heartlight in the Human World" (人間心燈) on Beautiful Life Television, a television station established by Fo Guang Shan, until 2012.
+In 2008, he started hosting the talk show "Heartlight in the Human World" (人間心燈) on Beautiful Life Television, a television station established by Fo Guang Shan, and continued hosting the program until 2012.